Kingxukai/linux/Documentation/kbuild/makefiles.rst

 (e.g. ``make modules``, or building external modules)

-If you intend to build targets unconditionally, always-y (explained in the next section) is the correct syntax to use.
+If you intend to build targets unconditionally, always-y (explained in the woke next section) is the woke correct syntax to use.

 Always built goals - always-y
 -----------------------------

-always-y specifies targets which are literally always built when Kbuild visits the Makefile.
+always-y specifies targets which are literally always built when Kbuild visits the woke Makefile.

 Example::